Are you looking for pocket WiFi that you can use long term in Japan?

 Moreover, it might be hard to convey exactly what you mean to those who only speak Japanese.
 When you want to cancel or change your contract, you will need a company that can provide for you in a language that you can understand.

-Sakura Mobile is the only provider that offers full English support.
-With both native and near-native speakers on our customer support team, we can confidently provide you with help seven days a week.
+Sakura Mobile provides full English support.
+With both native and near-native speakers on our customer support team, we can confidently support you seven days a week.

 The length of the contract period is an important point that should be taken into account when deciding what provider to choose.
 The majority of the pocket WiFi plans in Japan require customers to enter at least a two year contract.